mfp20/metalpi/README.md

 See the [status file](STATUS.md) for more info about current features.

+## Documentation

+Each submodules includes a `docs` folder with its own documentation.

 ## License, credits, contacts, contributing

 Metal-Pi is the result of many people's work.
 For details see the [authors file](AUTHORS.md).